How to Delete User Roles from a WordPress Site

 While plugins or themes that create roles often let you delete those roles, maybe you uninstalled them so long ago you can’t even remember what created them in the first place.

 Below we’ll go over an easy way to delete those roles.

-In order to delete a role, just put the following into your functions file.
+Alternatively (and if you’d prefer not to use yet another plugin) just put the following into your functions file.
 (Appearance > Theme Functions – functions.php)

 Of course you’ll want to substitute “your_role” with the name of the role you want to delete.

 Update your functions file, and the role will be deleted.
 Afterward, you can take that code out of your functions file and save it again.